jintonic/jintonic.github.io/usa/visa/index.md

 Notice of Action, form I-797, provided by USCIS to his employer.
 It is needed before scheduling a visa interview.

-There is a [dedicated web site][ustd] to apply for visa in Japan, where one can fill in the DS-160 and I-797 information, pay the application fee and schedule the interview.
+There is a [dedicated web site][ustd] to apply for US visa in Japan, where one can fill in the DS-160 and I-797 information, pay the application fee and schedule the interview.

 [h1b]:http://travel.state.gov/content/visas/english/employment/temporary.html
 [h4]:http://www.wikihow.com/Apply-For-a-Dependent-Visa